 - Over the summer, students work in the Personality Lab on fellowships awarded through the X-SIG summer fellowship program or the Shand summer fellowship program.
 If summer research interests you, let’s talk about it and make plans so you’ll be ready to apply when applications are due (in Feb-March and April, respectively).
 If there is competition for positions, preference will be given to those who have already shown they are dedicated RAs, those who have put more effort/thought into preparing their applications, and those with more relevant skills/coursework.
 There isn’t always a lot of competition, though, so if you’re interested, ask!

-- Students also have opportunities to conduct independent research in the Personality Lab for course credit (Psych 460, 461, 462, 463, 464, 466).
+- Students also have opportunities to conduct independent research or complete internships in the Personality Lab for course credit (Psych 460, 461, 462, 463, 464, 466, 473).
 See this list for examples of the independent research projects students have completed.